lifting for you

 Is Georgia Immigrant-Friendly?

 According to the American Immigration Council, Georgia has a sizeable immigrant community.
-One out of ten Georgia residents were born outside of the country, and one out of thirteen residents are US native-born citizens with at least one immigrant parent.
+One out of ten Georgia residents were born outside of the country, and one out of thirteen are U.S. native-born citizens with at least one immigrant parent.

 Georgia is open to legal immigration because immigrants make up the workforce and contribute to economic growth.
 They also contribute to state and local taxes.